Swarthmore College: Campus

 The campus consists of 425 acre, based on a north–south axis anchored by Parrish Hall, which houses numerous administrative offices and student lounges, as well as two floors of student housing.
-The fourth floor houses campus radio station WSRN-FM as well as the weekly student newspaper, The Phoenix.
-Many acres are wooded and include trails.
+The fourth floor houses campus radio station WSRN-FM as well as the weekly student newspaper, The Swarthmore Phoenix.

-From the SEPTA Swarthmore commuter train station and the "ville" or borough of Swarthmore to the south, the oak-lined Magill Walk leads north up a hill to Parrish.
-The campus is coterminous with the grounds of the Scott Arboretum, cited by some as a main staple of the campus's renowned beauty.
-In 2011, Travel + Leisure named Swarthmore one of the most beautiful college campuses in the United States.
+From the SEPTA Swarthmore commuter train station and the borough of Swarthmore to the south, the oak-lined Magill Walk leads north up a hill to Parrish.
+The campus is coterminous with the grounds of the Scott Arboretum.

 The majority of the buildings housing classrooms and department offices are located to the north of Parrish, as are Kyle and Woolman dormitories.
 McCabe Library is to the east of Parrish, as are the dorms Willets, Mertz, Worth, The Lodges, Alice Paul and David Kemp.
 To the west are the dorms Wharton, Dana, Hallowell and Danawell, along with the Scott Amphitheater, an open wooded outdoor amphitheater, in which graduations and college collections (meetings) are held.
 The Crum Woods extend westward from the main campus, and many buildings on the forest side of the campus incorporate views of the woods.
-South of Parrish are Sharples dining hall and other smaller buildings.
-Palmer, Pittenger and Roberts dormitories are south of the railroad station, as are the athletic facilities, while the Mary Lyon dorm is off-campus to the southwest.
+South of Parrish is the Dining Center, attached to the former Sharples dining hall, and other smaller buildings.
+Dormitories Palmer, Pittenger, Roberts, and the NPPR Apartments are south of the railroad station, as are the athletic facilities, while the Mary Lyon dorm is off-campus to the southwest.

 The college has three main libraries (McCabe Library, the Cornell Library of Science and Engineering, and the Underhill Music and Dance Library) and seven other specialized collections.
-Since 1923, McCabe library has been a Federal Depository library for selected U.S. Government documents.

-The birthplace of American artist Benjamin West is on the campus.